Woodside, Queens: Structures

-The Bulova Corporation has its headquarters in northern Woodside along Interstate 278.
+The Bulova Corporation had its headquarters in northern Woodside along Interstate 278 until 2014, when it sold the building for $30 million and relocated to the Empire State Building.
 The headquarters opened in 1875.

 Although few have been documented, some of Woodside's old buildings still remain in place.
 Of those for which information is available, Woodside's first church, St. Paul's Protestant Episcopal, holds pride of place.
 It was damaged by fire in 2007 but still stands in its original location.
 An article published on the Forgotten NY weblog in 2005 lists this and other interesting structures from 19th century Woodside which have survived.
 All are located close to the center of town.
 They include the Hook and Ladder Company (1884), the home of Otto Groeber and his family (1870), the Woodside Pavilion (1877), and Meyer's Hotel (1882).
 Another article on this blog shows structures from the early 20th century that are still standing.
 In addition, the Winfield Reformed Church is located in Woodside.